riffifi/ject/README.md

 Ject was designed with these principles in mind:

-1. **Simplicity First** - If it ain't simple -- fuck right off, it does not belong here
+1. **Simplicity First** - Clean, uncomplicated syntax without unnecessary complexity
-2. **Readable Code** - Code should read easily, maybe not like natural English, but at least to some extent
+2. **Readable Code** - Code should be easy to read and understand
-3. **Fast Development** - Get things done, no bullshit, in-out
+3. **Fast Development** - Quick iteration and minimal boilerplate
-4. **Performance Matters** - Built in Rust, so yeah, no sluggishness there
+4. **Performance Matters** - Built in Rust for speed and memory safety
-5. **Enjoyable Syntax** - Code you will enjoy writing and reading
+5. **Enjoyable Syntax** - Pleasant to write and maintain

 ## Architecture